cotes2020/jekyll-theme-chirpy/_posts/00CodeNote/0.DS/2019-08-25-7-DS-Basic1-PriorityQueues.md

 - Unfortunately, Phase 1 now becomes the bottleneck for the running time,
   - in the worst case, each insert operation takes time proportional to the size of P.
   - This sorting algorithm is therefore better known as **insertion-sort**
-  - for the bottleneck in this sorting algorithm involves the <font color=red> repeated “insertion” of a new element at the appropriate position in a sorted list </font>.
+  - for the bottleneck in this sorting algorithm involves the <font color=OrangeRed> repeated “insertion” of a new element at the appropriate position in a sorted list </font>.

 - In Phase 1, we repeatedly remove the first element of S and insert it into P.